Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Conclusions and outlook

 \acknowledgements We are indebted to M. Collura, A. Hamma, G. Lami, L. Leone, and S. F. E. Oliviero for fruitful discussions and collaborations on related topics.
 We thank G. Magnifico, S. Montangero, S. Notarnicola and P. Silvi for discussions on tree tensor networks.
+We thank L. Piroli and C. Castelnovo for comments on the manuscript.
 P.S.T. acknowledges support from the Simons Foundation through Award 284558FY19 to the ICTP.
 M.D. and E.T. acknowledge support from the MIUR Programme FARE (MEPH), and from QUANTERA DYNAMITE PCI2022-132919.
 M.D. work was also supported by the PNRR MUR project PE0000023-NQSTI, and by the EU-Flagship programme Pasquans2.
 E.T. is also funded by the European Union under Horizon Europe Programme - Grant Agreement 101080086 — NeQST.
 Our TTN codes have been implemented using C++ Itensor library~\cite{itensor22}.